raspibolt/raspibolt/raspibolt_50_electrs.md

 ## Secure communication

-We should only communicatie with Electrs over an encrypted channel.
+We should only communicate with Electrs over an encrypted channel.
 This is what SSL/TLS (Transport Layer Security) is for.
 Electrs does not handle TLS communication itself, so we use NGINX as a reverse proxy for that.